The unexpected money scam

 They should be taken seriously and acted upon immediately

 Click to flip

 Incorrect.
 They should be ignored or deleted immediately.

-Well done!
-Now that you've finished the activity on Unexpected money scams you know that they all have a common trick: pay a little bit now for a promise of a big pay-off in the future - that never comes.
+You've completed the Unexpected money scams activity.
+With these types of scams, you know that they all have a common trick: pay a little bit now for a promise of a big pay-off in the future - that sadly never comes.

 You've learnt how to quickly identify them, and that there is a simple way to deal with them: just ignore or delete them.